Hallucinogenic bolete mushroom: Instances

-Western Highlands, Papua New Guinea
+Papua New Guinea

-Certain bolete and russule mushrooms have been used in shamanic practices in Papua New Guinea by the Kuma people and other ethnic groups and have been reported to cause "madness".
-However, findings are conflicting and this area is controversial.
-Various mushroom species have been reported to have been consumed by the Kuma people, including notably Boletus manicus and Tylopilus nigerrimus.
-Psilocybe mushrooms are also present in these areas and known by the locals, but are considered inedible and are not consumed.

 It was first reported by a missionary in 1936 that some bolete mushrooms consumed by natives in Papua New Guinea caused "madness".
 Subsequently, this phenomenon was described in more detail by anthropologist Marie Reay in the late 1950s, who reported that the mushrooms caused Lilliputian hallucinations.
-Then, in the mid-1960s, mycologists Gordon Wasson and Roger Heim surveyed 400 mushrooms in the area, described six species claimed to cause "mushroom madness", and sent one purportedly hallucinogenic species, Boletus manicus, to German chemist Albert Hofmann for chemical analysis.
-Boletus manicus was found by Hofmann known to contain trace amounts of three unidentified indolic compounds.
-However, the quantities were too low to allow for identification, and hence the active constituents were not identified.
-In any case, the detected indolic compounds would need to be extremely potent, on par with lysergic acid diethylamide (LSD), to account for the claimed hallucinogenic effects of Boletus manicus.
+Then, in the mid-1960s, mycologists Gordon Wasson and Roger Heim surveyed 400 mushrooms in the area, described six species claimed to cause "mushroom madness", and sent one purportedly hallucinogenic species, Boletus manicus, to medicinal chemist Albert Hofmann for chemical analysis.
+Boletus manicus was found by Hofmann to contain trace amounts of three unidentified indole alkaloids.
+However, the quantities were too low to allow for identification, and the project was thus abandoned.
+In any case, the detected indolic compounds would need to be extremely potent, on par with lysergic acid diethylamide, to account for the claimed hallucinogenic effects of Boletus manicus.
 The hypothesis that these indolic compounds are indeed highly potent hallucinogens has been treated both seriously, for instance by Heim, and critiqued and discounted, for instance by ethnobotanist Jonathan Ott.
-Heim, who notably discovered Boletus manicus, reported three self-experiments with consumption of tiny amounts of the mushroom that resulted in strange dreams on one occasion, but clearly perceptible and uncontroversial psychoactive effects were not experienced.
+Heim, who notably discovered Boletus manicus, reported that his own consumption of tiny amounts of the raw mushroom led to no other effects besides strange dreams.

-Heim, Wasson, and Reay ultimately concluded in the 1960s that, due to their inability to identify active constituents and due to the lack of consistency in reported effects, the claims of "mushroom madness" were really just "social catharsis" and ritualistically and theatrically "acting out", rather than a pharmacological effect of the mushrooms.
+Heim, Wasson, and Reay ultimately concluded in the 1960s that, due to their inability to identify active constituents and due to the lack of consistency in reported effects, the claims of "mushroom madness" were really just "social catharsis" and ritualistically and theatrically "acting out", rather than a pharmacological effect.
 On the other hand, Giorgio Samorini, a contemporary psychedelic researcher, has theorized that this conclusion may have been premature and that the mushrooms may indeed be psychoactive.
 In a 2006 survey of the village by Roland Treu and Win Adamson, it was found that much of the local knowledge of the mushrooms had been lost and the last known incidence of the mushrooms being consumed and producing hallucinogenic effects was in the mid-1980s.
 Only a few people with direct experience with the mushrooms remained alive.
 One man asserted that the mushrooms did indeed cause him to experience Lilliputian hallucinations.

+Hallucinogenic bolete researchers Bryn Dentinger and Colin Domnauer traveled to Papua New Guinea in December 2025 in search of the mushrooms of Wasson and Heim's records, but they were unable to find them.